michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-12-5-Stats131-Sleep-Quality-Analysis-in-Python.md

 2. Our response variable, sleep quality is measured from a Likert scale.
 Thus, it is not a very precise measure and exposed to subjectivity.
 If possible, using clinical measurements, such as electro-oculography (EOG), could be more precise and objective.

+# 6. Extra Notes

+- This report is the final project for UCLA 131 Data Analysis with Python Course Fall 19
+- The professor gives full credit to this report and is used as part his future class demo
+- The PDF version of this report could be obtained from [](http://michaelmiaomiao.github.io/webfile/Python131.pdf)